 Guided Tours2nd and 4th Saturdays, November through April

-The 5-mile leisurely hike follows a sycamore-lined stream in the lower reaches of the Baboquivari Peak.
+The 3.8-mile moderate hike follows a sycamore-lined stream in the lower reaches of the Baboquivari Peak.
 Climbing 700 feet in elevation, the trail reaches a natural bridge in the upper canyon.

 Public Hikes are held on the second and fourth Saturdays of each month from November to April.
 The cost is $5 per person, with a maximum of 12 people.
 Hikes depart at 9 am.